Блог

 Start in the Kitay-Gorod cluster; the closest entry sits behind a brick arcade on Ulitsa Varvarka, offering an opening route into a network of concealed stairwells; narrow yards unfold into quiet lanes.

-Another route crosses kaliningrad–style arches; this pocket of the capital nicknamed the navel of culture hosts international vibes; generations of residents still treat these passages as home.
+Another route crosses Kaliningrad-style arches; this pocket of the capital nicknamed the navel of culture hosts international vibes; generations of residents still treat these passages as home.

-Must-see nooks emerge near a park along a rivers edge; trying several routes keeps the view fresh; a small arcade, shops, plus a nature patch provide contrast for a photographer.
+Must-see nooks emerge near a park along a river's edge; trying several routes keeps the view fresh; a small arcade, shops, plus a nature patch provide contrast for a photographer.

 Check opening hours at kiosks before departing; includes practical notes for international visitors from ukraine, kaliningrad, or other regions; although routes remain clear during daylight.